 - phone keyboards: on both iPhone and Android, both Enpass and 1Password register keyboards with the operating system.
 When you navigate to a credential form in an application or a browser, you can select your password manager’s keyboard and it will determine which credentials you need and then write them into the form for you.
 This is incredibly convenient and I really love it.

 - 2FA/TOTP storage: you can store your 2FA seeds in the vault rather than in a completely separate app.
 When Enpass submits a password, it also automatically copies the current 2FA code into the system clipboard so that when the form advances, you can hit paste and immediately proceed.
 It can also detect 2FA forms and fill them just like it can with a password, but this automatic one-two behavior is very nice.

-- synchronization: neither of these operates a synchronization service.
+- synchronization: Enpass doesn’t operate a synchronization service; 1Password syncs vaults through their website.
+They state that vault files are always encrypted by both a password they give you AND a password you use that they never see, so I trust them to transport my data.
 Your credentials are in an ordinary file on your computer or phone, and that file is encrypted by a master password that you need to remember and also store in, say, your safe or a bank deposit box.
 Enpass offers hooks to synchronize this file through services like DropBox, Google Drive, Microsoft OneDrive, or other.
 When you do so, it is just another opaque file.
 Those hosts can’t see inside it.

 If you don’t have a password manager, I strongly recommend one.
 Mom, this means you.

 On to the rest of the page.

 My longest surviving computer is a 2014 MacBook Pro (13”).
 My mom got it for me when I switched majors and it’s been with me ever since.
 It’s now a Plex server awaiting final retirement.